HSF/hsf.github.io/_gsocproposals/2019/proposal_CMSDataAccess.md

 ## Description

 The High-Luminosity Large Hadron Collider (HL-LHC) will produce roughly an exabyte of data per year for CMS.
-We are trying to understand access patterns in Run2, i.e. the last couple years of CMS on the current accelerator, in order to provide input on the design of more cost-effective data access infrastructure for the HL-LHC.
+We are trying to understand access patterns in Run2, i.e. most recent couple years of CMS on the current accelerator, in order to provide input on the design of more cost-effective data access infrastructure for the HL-LHC.

 This involves understanding access patterns at the level of task, file, block, dataset, and object within files.